JSmith01/faac_wasm/README.md

-# FAAC WASM build
+# FAAC (AAC encoder) WASM build and demo

-Compiles FAAC to WASM with emscripten.
+Compiles FAAC (freeware AAC encoder) to WASM with emscripten.
 Has to be cloned with Linux-style line endings (otherwise compilation fails).
 Linux needs `automake`, `automake`, and `libtool` to be installed, and emscripten env vars have to be initialized before starting a build.

 To start a build:
 ```bash